 Avoid clingy fabrics

-Pro Tip: Buy an oversized men’s shirt in a good quality cotton/linen fabric from a thrift shop and wear it over a t-shirt, with the cuffs turned up.
-It’s a great low-budget cover-up!
+An oversized men’s cotton/linen shirt worn over a t-shirt, with the cuffs turned up makes a great cover-up!
 If you’re handy at sewing, chop the cuffs off, bind the raw edge with pretty bias binding and add a button to finish the look.
-Hey presto – designer shirt at a bargain price!

 Choosing the Right Clothes